The Escape Artist proposes that we optimise our lives for maximum happiness.

 It was a paradox that, whilst I loved summer holidays, these provided less bang for the buck.
 When you spend a lot of time travelling for work, the prospect of spending more time in airports is not appealing.
 Whenever you have squeezed too much into your life, more new stuff or more travel can not provide the answer.
 In those circumstances, only less can be more.
 The trouble is that no one is ever paid to try to sell you less.

 The other thing I found is that happiness is not just determined by objective reality.
 Its determined by how we think about that reality i.e. how we perceive it.
-This is a bit over-simplified but here is one way that I found helpful to think about this:
+Here’s one way that I found helpful to think about happiness:

 Happiness = Reality – Expectations

 The Escape Artist is all for working to improve your reality.
 Particularly where it involves actions which we can control.
-This may include creating stuff, earning money and saving.
-This stuff can be fun but can also require hard work.
+This may include earning and saving more money.
+This usually requires some work.

-In some ways though, its easier to increase happiness by reducing our expectations.
+In some ways its easier to increase happiness by reducing our expectations.
 By reducing our sense of entitlement, we feel more gratitude.
 I recently cut my finger.
-I realised how amazing it is that the blood clots, the cut heals and you don’t bleed to death.
+How amazing it is that the blood clots, the cut heals and you don’t bleed to death.
 What are the odds?
 Think about the millions of organisms (your ancestors) that came before you and how many died for your benefit before evolution stumbled upon the miracle of clotting and an immune system.
-Or think about the sheer fucking awesomeness of clean hot water piped to the tap in your home.
+Or think about the sheer awesomeness of clean drinking water piped into your home.

 Given the house was the most expensive thing I ever bought, you might expect that my happiness would shoot up and I’d be happier than Pharrell Williams or the pig in the photo above.
 Nope.
 Here’s what I discovered, shown in a graph which plots capital tied up in housing against my happiness: